-- 2.3.2.1 Multi-county districts are governed by the State Party Rules; the district central committee may adopt additional rules, provided that such rules do not conflict with State Party rules, the charter and by-laws of the Democratic National Committee, or any applicable state or federal statutes. - 2.3.2.2 A single county district is governed by rules adopted by a county central committee in addition to the State Party rules; the district central committee may adopt additional rules, provided that such rules do not conflict with State Party rules, the charter and by-laws of the Democratic National Committee, or any applicable state or federal statutes; the district central committee may endorse candidates or take positions on ballot issues separate from the County Central Committee with written permission of the County Chair. - 2.3.2.3 In case of a vacancy in the elected office for their district, the House District or Senate District Officers oversee calling for and running a vacancy committee meeting to elect a replacement for the vacant State House or State Senate seat.
+- 2.3.2.1 Multi-county districts are governed by the State Party Rules; the district central committee may adopt additional rules, provided that such rules do not conflict with State Party rules, the charter and by-laws of the Democratic National Committee, or any applicable state or federal statutes. - 2.3.2.2 A single county district is governed by rules adopted by a county central committee in addition to the State Party rules; the district central committee may adopt additional rules, provided that such rules do not conflict with State Party rules, the charter and by-laws of the Democratic National Committee, or any applicable state or federal statutes. - 2.3.2.3 In case of a vacancy in the elected office for their district, the House District or Senate District Officers oversee calling for and running a vacancy committee meeting to elect a replacement for the vacant State House or State Senate seat.
 See Rule 5. - 2.3.2.4 Be trained for and run the House District or Senate District Assembly at the County Assembly in even-numbered years. - 2.3.2.5 Be trained for and run the House District or Senate District meeting at the Biennial Organizational Meeting in February of odd-numbered years.